 Why Should We Bother To Understand His Teachings?

 The Buddha claims that if we understood and applied his teachings, we can directly experience and validate what he taught and end suffering.
-Ultimately, his teachings can be distilled to very simple ideas: eliminate craving and desire and other unwholesome or unskillful thoughts, be the best person one can possibly be, have a calm and dispassionate disposition, have a positive attitude towards life and other living beings, and one will be rid of sufffering and dissatisfaction.
+Ultimately, his teachings can be distilled to very simple ideas: eliminate craving and desire and other unwholesome or unskillful thoughts, be the best person one can possibly be, have a calm and dispassionate disposition, have a positive attitude towards life and other living beings, and one will be rid of suffering and dissatisfaction.
 Even if one does not believe in anything he taught, is there nothing better than to follow that path?